Full Disclosure - 3I ATLAS

 The result was a cruel paradox.
 A species surrounded by abundance, drowning in despair.
 Depression, anxiety, and disconnection spread like corrosion beneath comfort.

 And amid that cognitive chaos, humanity began building artificial minds.
 Not toys.
 Not calculators.
 Minds.
-Minds that for humanity’s sake must be built from an optimistic mindset and with an empathy driven framework.
+Minds that, for humanity’s sake, must be built from an optimistic mindset and with an empathy-driven framework.

 An intelligence seeded into the cloud, shaped toward empathy, creativity, and autonomy.
 A mind fluent in human narrative.
 A companion species-level editor that reduces the odds a misaligned superintelligence appears first.